+11.2 Brake discs :

-- 11.2 Brake discs: - 11.2.1 Brake discs must be made from ferrous material. - 11.2.2 Brake discs must not be drilled, and must have a maximum of 4 grooves per side.
-Additionally, all solid discs must have a minimum thickness of 9.5mm and ventilated discs 15.0mm when new. - 11.2.3 The weight of a used brake disc must not be less than 1900 gr.
-The weight of a complete but used brake disc assembly must not be less than 2300 gr. - 11.3 Brake calipers: - 11.3.1 All brake calipers must be made from aluminium materials with a modulus of elasticity no greater than 80 Gpa. - 11.3.2 There must be no more than four brake caliper pistons on each wheel. - 11.3.3 The weight of a brake caliper must not be less than 1200 gr. - 11.4 Air ducts:
+- 11.2.1 Brake discs must be made from ferrous material. - 11.2.2 Brake discs must not be drilled, and must have a maximum of four grooves per side.Additionally, all solid discs must have a minimum thickness of 9.5mm and ventilated discs 15.0mm when new. - 11.2.3 The weight of a used brake disc must not be less than 1900g.
+The weight of a complete but used brake disc assembly must not be less than 2300g.

+11.3 Brake calipers :

+- 11.3.1 All brake calipers must be made from aluminium materials with a modulus of elasticity no greater than 80Gpa. - 11.3.2 There must be no more than four brake caliper pistons on each wheel. - 11.3.3 The weight of a brake caliper must not be less than 1200g. - 11.3.4 Only brake calipers homologated by the rolling chassis manufacturer may be used.
+The rolling chassis manufacturer may homologate up to three different types of brake caliper and, unless specifically authorised by the FIA, no changes may be made to the original specification.